-Gently deflate the dough and reshape into a dough ball.
+Gently shape the dough into a ball.
 You can place it into a panettone pan or paper mold if you have one but many other things will work well, too.
 I lined an old cookie tin/bucket that I found in my cupboard with parchment paper and it worked great!

 Before putting it into the oven I like to brush it with a little egg white mixed with water and sprinkle it with sugar and slivered almonds.
 As an alternative, use a knife to cut an X in the top and place 1 tablespoon of cold butter in the middle before baking.

-Bake in a preheated 400 degree oven for 45 minutes.
+Bake in a preheated 350 degree oven for 45 minutes.
 Tent the loaf with a piece of foil if it browns too quickly and continue baking for another 30 minutes to an hour.
 It will brown and give appearance of being baked but PLEASE note that baking times have varied widely for me.
 This is one of the only loaves that I use a thermometer for.
 The internal temperature should be around 190 degree.